A Corporate Health & Workplace Wellness Guide for Employers

 The domestic measuring scale is unable to measure all of it and this is why it is not accurate at all.
 Two different people might have similar weights, but the amount of fat and muscle varies.
 A person with higher fat is associated with at risk of getting a disease and considered not really healthy, but it is a different story for someone with high muscle mass.
 You might don’t have the overall picture of the body composition analysis, and here we show the real example.

-BCA Composition Report Sample
+BCA Composition Report Sample and Interpretation

 This is a report from Inbody Body Composition Analysis, it is a machine that uses small electric charges around your body to measure everything in the body.
 This method is called bioelectrical impedance analysis (BIA).
 When people step on the scale, it will send a small and harmless electrical current through the body, and the resistance encountered by the current will go through different tissues in the body, which includes fat, muscles, and water, to calculate your body composition.